killsecurly/ONC/README.md

 # SecurlyONC
 __Beta for Chrome__<br/>
-ONC file in network config to completly block HTML traffic in extensions.<br/>
+Network config ONC file to completely disable extensions such as GoGuardian and Securly.<br/>
 <br/>
 ** EXPERIMENTAL ** This may work or not work.
 If it doesn't, please make an Issue in GitHub Issues.<br/>
 ** I DO NOT TAKE ANY RESPONSIBILITY ** Any inconvenience or problems caused by SecurlyONC is your responsibilty.<br/>